Hornbill-Docs/servicemanager-config/servicemanager-config/knowledge/tags.md

 # Knowledge Tags
 Tags can be used to help search for knowledge, identify trends, and identify areas that might be lacking in information.
 Navigate to Configuration > Service Manager > Knowledge to create tags and manage the tags within your tag cloud.

-You must have the Knowledge Administrator role to create tags.
+To create tags, you must have either the Knowledge Administrator role, or a custom role with the `canAdministerKnowledge` application right.
 All Knowledge managers and contributors can then select from existing tags to attach to their articles.

 ## Cloud View
 The Cloud View is the default view when entering the tags.
 This is where you add new tags.